Balaam

+Hebrew Tanakh

 The main story of Balaam occurs during the sojourn of the Israelites in the plains of Moab, east of the Jordan River, at the close of forty years of wandering, shortly before the death of Moses and the crossing of the Jordan.
 The Israelites have already defeated two kings in Transjordan: Sihon, king of the Amorites, and Og, king of Bashan.
-Balak, king of Moab, consequently becomes alarmed, and sends elders of Midian and his Moabite messengers, to Balaam, son of Beor, to induce him to come and curse Israel.
-Balaam's location, Pethor, is simply given as "which is by the river of the land of the children of his people" in the Masoretic Text and the Septuagint, though the Samaritan Pentateuch, Vulgate, and Peshitta all identify his land as Ammon.
+Balak, king of Moab, consequently becomes alarmed and sends elders of Midian and his Moabite messengers, to Balaam, son of Beor, to induce him to come and curse Israel.
+Balaam's location, Pethor, which is now located in the region of northern Syria and southeastern Turkey is simply given as "which is by the river of the land of the children of his people" in the Masoretic Text and the Septuagint.
+The Samaritan Pentateuch, Vulgate, and Peshitta all identify his land as Ammon.

 Balaam sends back word that he can only do what YHWH commands, and God has, via a nocturnal dream, told him not to go.
 Balak consequently sends higher-ranking priests and offers Balaam honours; Balaam continues to press God, and God finally permits him to go but with instructions to say only what He commands.
 Balaam then sets out in the morning with the princes of Moab.
-God becomes angry that he went, implying that he only used Balaam as a tool to further his will, and sends the Angel of the Lord (Numbers 22:22) to prevent him.
+God becomes angry that he went and sends the Angel of the Lord (Numbers 22:22) to prevent him.
 At first, the angel is seen only by the donkey Balaam is riding, which tries to avoid the angel.
-After Balaam starts punishing the donkey for refusing to move, it is miraculously given the power to speak to Balaam (Numbers 22:28), and it complains about Balaam's treatment.
+After Balaam starts punishing the donkey for refusing to move, it is miraculously given the power to speak to Balaam (Numbers 22:28) and says, "What have I done to you, that you have struck me these three times?"
 At this point, Balaam is allowed to see the angel, who informs him that the donkey's turning away from the messenger is the only reason the angel did not kill Balaam.
 Balaam immediately repents, but is told to go on.